 When asked what inspired her and her husband to start this DIY project, she said, "Ummm.. alcohol?!"
-I agree with her; after all, isn't every beer better looking at a sunset as glorious as the one in photos below?
-She continued, writing, "Let me tell you, it can be hard to entice people to come hang out at your trailer!
+I agree with her; after all, isn't every beer better looking at sunsets as glorious as the one in photos below?
+She continued, writing, "Let me tell you, it can be hard to entice people to hang at your trailer!
 So, we pretty quickly knew we wanted to build the bar shed!"

 Those same folks the Bullocks wanted to entice were willing helpers with the project because, as you probably know, a bar shed for your neighbor is a bar shed for you to hang out in, too.
 What makes this design even more special is that it was constructed from scratch using found materials from the property after clearing and leveling the area.
 She wrote,

 "It started with napkin sketches and walks around our farm to find the right location.
 We had to clear and level the land and every rock we used for that process was found around the property - a pretty epic game of hide and seek!
 We are lucky enough to have handy friends who were as excited about our crazy ideas as we were who came to visit and help build.
 We had so much fun doing it!
 It was a ground-up build that really turned out better than we imagined."

 The most important takeaway from the Bullocks' shed design is that it was homegrown.
 A community crafted it, the same community that now enjoys it.
 Their favorite part?